 - Local information is beneficial for everyone, also.
 When you’re new to an area, you don’t know the best restaurants, ways to get around, or where the local drugstore is located, which can be insanely important when you’re traveling.
 When I forget my toothbrush while in Chicago, I NEED to know where to get one.
 If you help me out, I’ll owe you big time!
 I’ll probably give you a follow too.

 Don’t know enough about Twitter yet?
-You can always reach out to me with more questions, or Denise Hartman, our SEO extraordinaire!
+You can always reach out to us with more questions!
 Twitter can take 18 quintillion user accounts after all is said and done, and that seems like pretty pertinent information for someone looking to build their brand.